PCB-Arts/edgekit/RS232-422-485/README.md

 ### General
-GPIO13 or within the Jetson pin 38 must be pulled high to put the UART communication from the 40 pin header (/dev/ttyTHS1) to the internal one
+GPIO13 or within the Jetson pin 38 must be pulled high to put the UART communication from the 40 pin header (/dev/ttyTHS0) to the internal one

+### Before Installation
+pip3 install gpio

 ### Features